azuredevcollege/trainingdays/day6/challenges/challenge5.md

 <img src="./img/acr10.png">

 - Turn back to portal and confirm that the images were pushed and stored in the ACR.
-- We successfully retagged our images and pushed them to newly created ACR.
+- We successfully re-tagged our images and pushed them to newly created ACR.
 Image part has been completed.

 <img src="./img/acr11.png">